IWB holsters are an important and widely used accessory when it comes to concealed carrying of firearms.

 IWB is a good option for self defense.
 These holsters give the user an element of surprise to shock any attacker.

-Plus, it also gives you an edge in case of such situations arising in public places, because prying criminals won’t even consider you to be a threat since they can’t see your weapon.
+Plus, it also gives you an edge in case of situations arising in public places, because prying criminals won’t even consider you to be a threat since they can’t see your weapon.

-Additionally, IWB holsters prevent anyone from stealing or snatching your weapon, similarly to concealed carry purses.
+Additionally, IWB holsters prevent anyone from stealing or snatching your weapon, similar to concealed carry purses.

 IWB holsters are ideal for Every Day Carry (EDC).
 Whether you are a working woman or man, IWB holsters let you carry your weapon without offending anyone near you.